 “Indiscriminate attacks and intentional Damage to civilians are by no means warranted.
 We condemn the assault right now in Kabul for which the Taliban claimed accountability,” U.S. Special Representative Zalmay Khalilzad posted on social media.
 “The focus needs to be on instantly decreasing violence as we transfer nearer to intra-Afghan negotiations that will produce a political roadmap and a permanent ceasefire.”

 The United Nations reported that July was Afghanistan’s deadliest month since 2017, with more than 1,500 civilians killed and injured.
-Wednesday’s attack has exacerbated fears for safety round presidential elections scheduled for the subsequent month.
-Final month, vice presidential candidate Amrullah Saleh survived a suicide assault in Kabul.
+Wednesday’s attack has exacerbated fears for safety round presidential elections scheduled for the upcoming month.
+Last month, vice presidential candidate Amrullah Saleh survived a suicide assault in Kabul.

 On Tuesday, the Taliban threatened to disrupt the Sept.
 28 elections, which it claims have “no legitimacy.”